feerposser/basic-docker-network-tutorial/readme.md

 1. the installation of all dependencies inside the requirements.txt file that includes `Flask` and `flask-mongoengine` packages
 2. the exposure of the 5000 port that is default when using Flask

-After run the command, we can check if the image was created by typing `docker images`:
+After running the command, we can check if the image was created by typing `docker images`:

 ![image](/assets/img/0.png)